 Texas law has very specific procedures in place for proving the need for a guardianship and getting a guardian appointed.
 These specific procedures can be very complicated for an individual to undertake without a lawyer’s help, and it is highly recommended to consult with a lawyer if you believe you or someone you know needs a guardian appointed.
 To get a guardianship, incapacity must be proven by clear and convincing evidence—a very high standard.
 Unless the proposed ward is a minor, a certificate from a doctor who has examined the proposed ward must be filed with the court.
 There are specific requirements and deadlines for the certificate that must be followed and it is best to consult an attorney to learn about these requirements before the doctor conducts the examination.

+You will need an attorney to assist you in applying for a guardianship.
 In a guardianship case pending before the court, the Judge will appoint an attorney—called an attorney ad litem—to represent the proposed ward.
 Texas courts typically use the doctrine of least restrictive alternatives in guardianship cases.
 This means the courts try to take away as few of the ward’s rights as possible and give the guardian only the power and rights necessary to protect the ward or the ward’s property.